 For those in good health – especially those in good heart health – that means that in nearly every scenario imaginable you will survive each and every panic attack you may experience.
-It is conceivable that there is some incredibly rare issue that causes a complication, but as of yet there is no known way that someone healthy will die from a panic attack unless that panic attack causes them to engage in some type of dangerous behavior.
+It is conceivable that there is some incredibly rare issue that causes a complication, but as of yet, there is no known way that someone healthy will die from a panic attack unless that panic attack causes them to engage in some dangerous behavior.

 However, panic attacks do increase blood pressure.
 Those that do not have good heart health are putting strain on their heart when they have high blood pressure spikes.
 But the reality is that even then it's extremely unlikely that panic attacks will lead to any health problems:

 - Most heart disease can be found with a simple doctor's appointment.
 If the heart disease is not present, or you are young with no history of heart disease, you have nothing to worry about.